AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/99-summary.rst

 * **Deriving**

-  * Automatically generates standard trait implementations for a type based on its structure
+  * Geenerates standard trait implementations for a type

+    * Automatically
+    * Based on its structure